Based on the NICE Guidelines – https://www.nice.org.uk/guidance/cg128

 If you think your child might be autistic, watch the video using the “video” button.

 If the test gave similar scores for autistic people, start reading about the particulars of the traits, as a child (you can see the video above), teenager and adult, as the traits vary in intensity and type, or social dynamics, depending on age.
 Join online autistic groups on Facebook and follow autistic people on social media (you can find autistic voices online using #actuallyautistic).
 Ask questions in #AskAutistics.
 Sometimes we have traits we didn’t even know we had because we thought everyone else felt that way.

 If the autistic person is your child, ask autistic adults questions about when they were children.
 This is a very important resource as we sometimes have similar difficulties but have learned to manage them.
 Make a list of the characteristics you felt you have with examples from your life.
 Try to use specific personal experiences, for example, “when I was a child I hid under the table when people sang happy birthday” (hypersensitivity to sound).

 Look for a specific specialist for your case, giving particular importance to experience with adults, especially if you are a woman, trans or non-binary.
 Give preference to professionals with proven experience in diagnosing and monitoring people with Autism Spectrum Disorders (ASD), as a less experienced psychologist may have a less updated view of ASD.

 Continue to explore who you are.
-Many of us have spent years feeling that we are not enough, because we compare ourselves to neurotypicals.
+Many of us spent years feeling that we are not enough, because we compare ourselves to neurotypicals.
 The autistic brain is too beautiful and complex to restrict ourselves to trying to be like others.